MewsSystems/gitbook-connector-api/operations/finance.md

 * `Open` - Accounting items which carry a non-zero value, are open, and have not been closed on a bill or invoice.
 * `Closed` - Accounting items which carry a non-zero value and have been closed on a bill or invoice.
-* `Inactive` - Accounting items which are either of zero value and have not been canceled, if the state of the payment item is Pending or Failed.
+* `Inactive` - Accounting items which are either of zero value and have not been canceled, if the state of the payment item is Pending or Failed, or items of optional reservations.
+Until the reservation is confirmed, all its accounting items are Inactive.
 * `Canceled` - Accounting items which have been canceled, regardless of whether the item is of zero value

 ### Response